tweag/python-monorepo-example/___-__-__-linear-sort.md

  go1 (left, right) = merge (fromList left) (fromList right)
 ```

-Just by changing arrow types in our functions to linear we are able to get
+Just by changing the arrow types in our functions to linear we are able to get
-additional guarantees that are enough to proove that return result is
+additional guarantees that are enough to prove that the returned result is a
 permutation of the input.
 In addition, we were able to preserve proof that
 returned list is ascending without any changes in existing data types.
 And this
 is a good properly of the linear types that we are able to provide additional
 guarantees without large changes in existing codebase.

-This is not full proof of the sorting, we may still want to proove that our
+This is not full prove of the sorting, we may still want to prove that our
 sort function has required complexity or other interesting properties.
 But
-using linear types as a lightweight framework was enough to make function
+using linear types as a lightweight framework was enough to make our sorting functions
-safer to we need much less to trust to the codebase.
+safer, so that we need to trust less of the codebase.